 - 1. Minimum Acreage.
 The minimum acreage of a Preserve shall be: - a.
 20 acres for high intensive farming operations or 50 acres for low intensive farming operations, consisting of a single lot or contiguous lots; or - b.
-At least ten acres but less than 20 acres upon a positive recommendation from the Ag Commission and approval by the Board if the property meets all land suitability requirements for agricultural potential, and the lot was or contiguous lots were in existence as of March 23, 1993. - 2.
-Use and Structures.
+BetweenAt least ten acres and but less than 20 acres may be allowed upon a positive recommendation from the Agricultural Commission and approval by the Board if the property meets all land suitability requirements for agricultural potential, and the lot was or contiguous lots were in existence as of March 23, 1993. - Land-Use.
 The use of the property shall be limited during the term of the contract to agricultural and compatible uses.
-Structures may be erected and/or enlarged on the property upon a positive recommendation from the Ag Commission and approval by the Board if they are directly related to and compatible with uses allowed in Table 17.21.020 (Agricultural and Resource Zone Districts Use Matrix). - Residential Development.
+Structures may be erected and/or enlarged on the property upon a positive recommendation from the Agricultural Commission and approval by the Board if they are directly related to and compatible with uses permitted allowed in Table 17.21.020 (Agricultural and Resource Zone Districts Use Matrix).

+- Residential Development.
 In addition to a primary dwelling, one secondary dwelling may be allowed within a Preserve by Administrative Permit approval in compliance with Section 17.52.010, providing all of the following findings regarding the secondary dwelling can be made: - a.
-It complies with all other zone setbacks and development standards, including agricultural buffer setbacks, if applicable; - b.
-It is consistent with the terms of the applicable Agricultural Preserve Contract; and is incidental to the agricultural use of the land; - c.
-It is consistent with the principles of compatibility in compliance with Government Code Section 51238.1(a), as determined by the Ag Commission. - D. Non-Renewal of Williamson Act Contracts/Agricultural Preserves.
+It is located on the same lot as the primary dwelling; - ba.
+It complies with all other zone setbacks and development standards, including agricultural buffer setbacks, if applicable; - eb.
+It is consistent with the terms of the applicable Agricultural Preserve Contract; and - dc.
+It is consistent with the principles of compatibility in compliance with Government Code Section 51238.1(a), as determined by the Agricultural Commissioner or Agricultural Commission. - D. Non-Renewal of Williamson Act Contracts/Agricultural Preserves.
 In compliance with Government Code Section 51245, a Notice of Non-Renewal shall be processed according to the following procedures: - 1.
-A written Notice of Non-Renewal (Notice) shall be submitted by the property owner and a copy provided to the Board at least 90 days prior to the contract renewal date, which would be by October 1 for the upcoming year. - 2.
-A Notice of Non-Renewal, initiated by the County, shall be submitted to the property owner at least 60 days prior to the annual contract renewal date.
+A written Notice of Non-Renewal (Notice) shall be recorded by the property owner and a copy provided to the Board at least 90 days prior to the contract renewal date, which would be by October 1 for the upcoming year. - 2.
+The Notice shall include the notarized, written authorization of all record of interest holders.owners of record. - 3.
+Upon receiving a Notice, the Board Clerk shall forward such Notice to the Department, the Assessor, and the Agricultural Commission for a report. - 4.
+The Department shall submit a written report to the Agricultural Commission indicating whether the Notice is for a partition, a roll out, or a partial roll out, as defined in Article 8: "Williamson Act Contract", and other relative information regarding the agricultural preserve, with a copy to the Board. - 5.
+An application for partition or partial roll out will be processed in the same manner as a request creating a new Williamson Act Contract. - 6.
+When the Notice concerns a total roll out of a contract, the Agricultural Commission may submit a report to the Board giving an evaluation of the potential impacts resulting from the Notice. - 7.
+When the Notice concerns a partial roll out of a contract, the Agricultural Commission shall submit a report to the Board giving an evaluation of the potential impacts resulting from the Notice, with a recommendation as to whether the remaining portion of the agricultural preserve still meets the minimum criteria.